aya-prover/aya-prover-docs/aya/blog/jit-compile.aya.md

 | mkLn body => substV4 body s
 ```

-During type checking, we use the locally nameless representation, so we have the freedom to mutate them,
+During type checking, we use the locally nameless representation `mkLn`{}, so we have the freedom to mutate them and transform as we wish.
-and after finish type checking a cluster of definitions, we generate the code for the HOAS function bodies,
+When type checking is done for a cluster of definitions, and the terms are finalized, we generate the meta-level code for the HOAS function bodies,
-and then we dynamically compile these functions and replace the closures with the compiled functions.
+and then we dynamically compile these functions and replace the implementation of closures with the compiled functions in the `mkJit` variant.

 This process is very similar to JIT-compilation in the usual sense, but slightly different:
-since the terms are used for type checking, we have to preserve all the typing information at runtime,
+since the terms are used for type checking, we have to preserve all the type information at runtime,
 and the JIT-compiled code should deal with open terms.
-These can be handled well using HOAS.
+These are not present in the traditional JIT compilation, but with HOAS it's very easy to do.
 The dynamic compilation is based on the class loading mechanism of the JVM,
 therefore we refer to this process as _JJH_ (JVM JIT HOAS).
 All three components are essential to the approach!